pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. Open `docs-book-pivotalcf/master_middleman/source/subnavs/pcf-subnav.erb`.

-1. Change the link titles in the subnav file that reference a PCF version to the new version.
+1. Change the link titles in the subnav file that reference a Pivotal Platform version to the new version.

 1. Commit and push changes.

 ## Step Three: Push New CF Apps

-To build and push the staging and production sites for the new `master` branch, do the following:
+To build and push the staging and production sites for the new `master` branch:

 1. `cd` into `concourse-scripts-docs/bin/fly` and download the latest `fly` binary pack from the [concourse](https://github.com/concourse/concourse/releases) repository on GitHub.